vookimedlo/alfred-password-generator/README.md

 - Alphanumeric password
 - Numeric password

 Select the one you would like to use and press <kbd>Enter</kbd>.
-Password will be copied to the cipboard in a transient mode, which means, that password will not be saved in the clipboard history.
+Password will be copied to the clipboard.

 Before selection, you can also press <kbd>⌘</kbd> to additionally show the selected password using the Alfred Large Type.